Prasanna38430/ML-Based-Diabetes-Prediction-System/README.md

   data/
 ├── raw_data/        # Folder containing raw data after data_generation.
 ├── good_data/       # Folder containing the files after simple ingestion dag.
-└── dataset.csv      # Main dataset used for the project.
+└── diabetes_dataset.csv      # Main dataset used for the project.
 ```
 - The Generated data for ingestion will store in `raw_data/` folder and cleaned data will strore `good_data/` folder.